 AND….BIG news!
 I’m gearing up for my third recording!
 With the extraordinary arranger and musician Chris Madsen at the helm, this special project will feature unique jazz renderings of our favorite songs from the 70’s with an all-star line-up of notable jazz instrumentalists.

-Last April I was honored to have had my recording (along with Tony Bennett and Jazz Phenom Joey Alexander) of Billy Strayhorn’s Something to Live For selected as “Five Strayhorn Covers to Celebrate.”
+In April of 2017 I was honored to have had my recording (along with Tony Bennett and Jazz Phenom Joey Alexander!) of Billy Strayhorn’s Something to Live For selected as “Five Strayhorn Covers to Celebrate.”

-Last April, I performed a special concert with members of The Chicago Jazz Orchestra – The CJO All-Star Quartet – in honor of Ella Fitzgerald’s 100th birthday on Tuesday, April 25th at Winter’s Jazz Club.
-Check out the video below from our last Ella celebration there: Ella 101, celebrating Ella’s 101st birthday with pianist Dan Murphy, bassist Patrick Mulcahy and reed-man Eric Schneider.
+I performed a special concert with members of The Chicago Jazz Orchestra – The CJO All-Star Quartet – in honor of Ella Fitzgerald’s 100th birthday on Tuesday, April 25th, 2016 at Winter’s Jazz Club.
+Check out the video below from our last “Ellabration” there: Ella 101, celebrating Ella’s 101st birthday with pianist Dan Murphy, bassist Patrick Mulcahy and reed-man Eric Schneider.

-In September, I headlined the Jazz Performance Series at Merriman’s Playhouse – doing my Ella thing for the folks in and around South Bend, Indiana, my third headlining appearance there.
+In September of 2017 I headlined the Jazz Performance Series at Merriman’s Playhouse – doing my Ella thing for the folks in and around South Bend, Indiana, my third headlining appearance there.

 My 2016 musical benefit was for The Chicago Foundation for Women and we raised almost $5000.00!
 Past fundraisers have included events for The Chicago Women’s Health Center, Jazz for Japan (for the 2013 tsunami victims), and The Matthew Shepard Foundation.